Approximation of The Constrained Joint Spectral Radius via Algebraic Lifting: Equivalence of the CJSR/CGSR of and the JSR/GSR of

-The importance of Theorem \ref{thm2} lies in that the problem of approximating the CJSR/CGSR of $S(\mathcal{A},\mathcal{M})$ can be converted into the problem of approximating the JSR/GSR of its lifted system $S(\mathcal{A}_\M)$, for which many off-the-shelf algorithms exist.
-A summary of different algorithms to compute the JSR/GSR of the arbitrary switching system can be found in \cite{vankeerberghen2014jsr} where a Matlab toolbox was also provided.
-In the following example, we will use the example given in \cite{philippe2016stability} to show the effectiveness of the lifting method proposed above.
+Theorem \ref{thm2} can be seen as a version of the Berger-Wang formula for the constrained switching system \cite{berger1992bounded}.
+The importance of Theorem \ref{thm2} lies in that the problem of approximating the CJSR/CGSR of $S(\mathcal{A},\mathcal{M})$ can be converted into the problem of approximating the JSR/GSR of its lifted system $S(\mathcal{A}_\M)$, for which many off-the-shelf algorithms exist\footnote{Different algorithms to compute the JSR/GSR of an arbitrary switching system was summarized in \cite{vankeerberghen2014jsr} where a Matlab toolbox was also provided. }.

-\begin{example} Consider the constrained switching system $S(\A,\M)$ where the set $\A$ is given in Example \ref{ex1} and the DFA $\M$ is given in Example \ref{ex2}.
-For $i=1,\dots,4$, calculate the matrices $\Phi_i=F_i\otimes A_i$ where $F_i$ and $A_i$ are given in Example \ref{ex1} and Example \ref{ex2}, respectively.
-Then define the set of lifted matrices $\A_\M=\{\Phi_1,\Phi_2,\Phi_3,\Phi_4\}$.
+\begin{example} Consider a constrained switching system $S(\A,\M)$ where the set $\A$ is given in Example \ref{ex1} and the DFA $\M$ is given in Example \ref{ex2}.
+For $i\in[4]$, calculate matrices $\Phi_i=F_i\otimes A_i$ where $F_i$ and $A_i$ are given in Example \ref{ex1} and Example \ref{ex2}, respectively.
+Define the set of matrices $\A_\M=\{\Phi_1,\Phi_2,\Phi_3,\Phi_4\}$.
 We use the JSR toolbox in \cite{vankeerberghen2014jsr} to approximate the value of $\rho(\mathcal{A}_\M)$, or equivalently, $\rho(\mathcal{A},\mathcal{M})$, by the conclusion of Theorem \ref{thm2}.
-In a computer with 3.5GHz CPU and 16GB memory, it took about 13.7 seconds for the \emph{jsr} function to return
+In a computer with 3.5GHz CPU and 16GB memory, it takes about \underline{13.7 seconds} for the \emph{jsr} function to return the following bounds:

 where the Gripenberg's algorithm and the conitope algorithm are utilized \cite{jungers2014lifted,gripenberg1996computing}.